smattingly/database-tutorial/part1.md

 Use the `tee <filename>;` and `notee;` commands to capture your solutions to the following exercises.
 Use the filename `exercise4-1.txt` for the first exercise, and so on.

-1. In the previous set of exercises, you inserted a new visit row.
+1. In the previous set of exercises, you inserted a new visit row for Bob Booth.
 Delete it.
 To verify your solution, execute a `SELECT` statement that shows the row is no longer present.
-2. In the previous set of exercises, you inserted two new student rows.
+2. In the previous set of exercises, you inserted two visit rows, using brand new student information.
 Use a single `DELETE` statement to delete both rows.
 To verify your solution, execute a `SELECT` statement that shows the rows are no longer present.